jingquanalex/workshop_threejs_2021/readme.md

 ![figure](/media/docs/p11.png)

-You should see the two cubes and they look exactly the same.
+You should see the two cubes with the same geometry and they look exactly the same.

 # Part 4: Lambert shader and custom vertex and fragment shaders

 In this part, we will write a custom Lambert material shader to create a rendering appearance similar to three.js's `MeshLambertMaterial`.
 Shaders are programs written in the GLSL language.
 The shader program has a vertex shader where the vertices of our meshes are transformed into the clip coordinate space and a fragment shader where lighting and color values are computed for each fragment (or pixel).
 Three.js defines a `ShaderMaterial` object in which you can specify a custom vertex shader, a fragment shader, and pass additional data to the two shaders using uniform variables.

+> An overview of the GPU rasterization pipeline from the input vertex data to the shaded pixels in the framebuffer: https://vulkan-tutorial.com/Drawing_a_triangle/Graphics_pipeline_basics/Introduction

+> Check out the list of predefined variables for the ShaderMaterial GLSL: https://threejs.org/docs/#api/en/renderers/webgl/WebGLProgram

+> A note on transforming normal vectors: https://www.scratchapixel.com/lessons/mathematics-physics-for-computer-graphics/geometry/transforming-normals

 - Create a `ShaderMaterial` object for our cube:

-> - An overview of the GPU rasterization pipeline from the input vertex data to the shaded pixels in the framebuffer: https://vulkan-tutorial.com/Drawing_a_triangle/Graphics_pipeline_basics/Introduction
-> - Check out the list of predefined variables for the ShaderMaterial GLSL: https://threejs.org/docs/#api/en/renderers/webgl/WebGLProgram
-> - A note on transforming normal vectors: https://www.scratchapixel.com/lessons/mathematics-physics-for-computer-graphics/geometry/transforming-normals

 ```javascript
 // Create a custom shader to use as mesh material